-If a theme or a plugin that you are using is translated to your site’s languages, your Cart and a Checkout page should also display correctly.
-If this is not the case you should use the following steps.
+If a theme or a plugin that you are using is translated to your site’s languages, your cart and checkout page should also display correctly.
+If this is not the case, it may be because you are missing the localization files.

-- Check the wp-content/languages/plugins/ folder to see if you have localization file (.mo and .po) for WooCommerce in your secondary language.
+- Check the wp-content/languages/plugins/ folder to see if you have localization files (MO and PO) for WooCommerce in your secondary language.
 Names of the files should be woocommerce-[locale-code].po and woocommerce-[locale-code].mo.

-If you have the .mo and .po files but the strings are still not translated on the front-end, take your secondary language .po file and import them using the Import/export .po section of the WPML -> String Translation page.
+- If you have the MO and PO files but the strings are still not translated on the front-end, take your secondary language PO file and import it using the Import/export .po section of the WPML → String Translation page.

 - In the Search for field enter the string that you want to find and click the Search button.

 - Expand the translation for the string, enter the missing translation, mark Translation is complete checkbox and click the Save button.